-Employers who want to keep their best workers and attract new talent must pay attention to this year’s workforce trends, or they may find themselves unprepared for the next wave of changes.
+Employers who want to keep their best workers and attract new talent must pay attention to this year’s workforce management trends, or they may find themselves unprepared for the next wave of changes.

 “We’ve been living through the greatest workplace disruption in generations, and the level of volatility will not slow down in 2022,” says the Harvard Business Review.

-Automating Your Workforce
+Automating Your Workforce with Software

 In a time of remote and hybrid work models, the relationship between manager and team member has never been more important.
 Digital workforce management tools that automate scheduling, attendance, and payroll replace many tedious, repetitive tasks traditionally performed by managers.

 The workforce automation trend will continue with sophisticated technology supporting greater connectivity and transparency.
 Managers who leverage automation will spend less time on administrative duties and have more time for strategizing, managing team tasks, and supporting the career development of team members.

 As companies begin making post-pandemic plans, many realize they must offer a hybrid or remote work option for those whose job allows.
 Analysis by the Gartner Group shows employees working remote or hybrid and those working in the office perform at the same level.

 According to a 2021 Gallup poll, 91 percent of U.S. workers who worked some of their hours remotely during the pandemic would like to continue after the pandemic.
 Overall, 54 percent would be interested in working under a hybrid model to split their time between home and office.

 Workforce management systems and other digital workforce tools depend on shared access provided by cloud-based technology.
 Managers and team members need to access tools and documents from any location and various devices, including mobile phones and tablets.
 Cloud-based collaboration tools will be among the hottest commodities for digital support for remote and hybrid work models.